commercelayer/demo-store/README.md

 We decided to build the Demo Store, removing all 3rd party services that are usually used to create a full experience of an e-commerce website (cms, search, pim, etc.).

-Everything related to `content` is stored as JSON files and, building you own Demo Store, you will need to create these files, manually or via scripts.
+Everything related to `content` is stored as JSON files and, building your own Demo Store, you will need to create these files manually or via scripts.

 Demo Store comes with: